Gregor-Mendel-Institute/aradeepopsis/README.md

 The pipeline uses either a [conda environment](https://conda.io/en/latest/) or a [Docker container](https://www.docker.com/resources/what-container) to resolve dependencies, ensuring a high level of reproducibility and portability.
 It is largely platform independent and scales from Personal Computers to High Performance Computing (HPC) infrastructure, allowing for time efficient analysis of hundreds of thousands of images within a day.

-> Note: To ensure reproducibility, it is recommended to use the provided [container image](https://hub.docker.com/r/beckerlab/aradeepopsis/).
+> Note: To ensure reproducibility, container-based profiles are recommended over conda.

 Once the pipeline is fed with images of single plants, it converts the images into chunks of arbitrary size by saving the image data into an [IO-optimized binary file format](https://www.tensorflow.org/tutorials/load_data/tfrecord).

 These file records are then, in parallel, served to a deep learning model, allowing for pixel-by-pixel classification of the image data.

-Three distinct [models](docs/parameters.md#--model) are available and should be chosen according to the research interest.
+Three distinct [models](docs/parameters.md#--model) are [available](https://doi.org/10.5281/zenodo.3946618) and should be chosen according to the research interest.

 ![Models](docs/img/example_models.png)